-Management's Discussion and Analysis (MD&A) of the Tulsa County Employees' Retirement System's (TCERS) financial performance provides an overview of the financial activities and funding condition for the fiscal years ending June 30, 2016, 2015 and 2014.
+Management's Discussion and Analysis (MD&A) of the Tulsa County Employees' Retirement System's (TCERS) financial performance provides an overview of the financial activities and funding condition for the fiscal years ending June 30, 2017, 2016 and 2015.

 TCERS is classified as a Pension Trust Fund and is reported as a component unit of Tulsa County.
-The Pension Trust Fund accounts for the activities of the TCERS, which accumulates resources for pension benefit payments to qualified retirees, beneficiaries and future retirees.
-Since the TCERS is also reported as a component unit of Tulsa County, the financial statements and related note disclosures are also incorporated into Tulsa County's Comprehensive Annual Financial Report.
+The Pension Trust Fund accounts for the activities of the TCERS, which accumulates resources for pension benefit payments to qualified retirees, beneficiaries, and future retirees.
 The accompanying basic financial statements of TCERS are reported on an accrual basis of accounting and are reported in conformity with generally accepted accounting principles.
 Under the accrual basis of accounting, revenues are recognized when earned instead of when received and expenses are recognized when incurred instead of when paid.